 Rapid waters make their way through this rugged gorge, which makes for dramatic scenery.

-The glacier canyon is very popular with tourists and there is an excellent Gletscherschlucht hotel and restaurant near the canyon.
+The glacier canyon is very popular and there is an excellent Gletscherschlucht hotel and restaurant near the canyon.

-The geology of the park is fascinating, with pink and green marbled rock faces.
+The park’s geology is fascinating, with pink and green marbled rock faces.
+Find out more here.

 Historic Landmarks of Switzerland